Make Your Stand-up Presentations Standout

 Spokesperson

 Suppose your team is remote and distributed across different countries.
 In that case, you can find it complicated to run standup meetings in the usual way.
-So today, remote teams tend to introduce standup bots to their workflow.

 • Track work progress, business metrics, obstacles